HarshJain-26/ATD/README.md

       3. Pincode should not be less than or greater than 6 digit.
       4. Email should be valid email.

+## Notes

+- Ensure you replace your-username and your-password in application.properties with your actual MySQL credentials.
+- The schema will be automatically updated in the database when the application starts (spring.jpa.hibernate.ddl-auto=update).

 <br>

 ## CRUD API with FILESYSTEM